Deficiencies (last 8 years)

 Findings

-The facility failed to complete and submit an investigation of alleged neglect within five working days, failed to ensure negotiated service agreements reflected residents' needs, failed to document food temperatures after transport to satellite kitchens, failed to store food under safe conditions, failed to comply with tuberculosis screening guidelines for residents and staff, and failed to ensure chemicals were stored in locked areas to protect resident safety.
+The facility failed to complete and submit timely investigations of alleged neglect, ensure negotiated service agreements reflected residents' needs, maintain safe food preparation and storage practices, comply with tuberculosis screening guidelines, and secure chemicals in locked areas to protect resident health and safety.

 Deficiencies (6)